-Joe Munroe deposited his archives at the Ohio Historical Society in 1997.
+Joe Munroe deposited his archives at the Ohio Historical Society (now the Ohio History Connection) in 1997.
 They include more than 60,000 still images and over three hundred reels of movie film.
 In addition to the rural life and farming images for which he is known, Munroe photographed famous people, the built and natural environment, and international locales.
 Joe’s photographs appeared in publications like Life, National Geographic, Time, Fortune, and Ladies Home Journal.

 Munroe’s camera caught the last days of farmers driving teams of horses and picking cotton by hand.
 From the 1940s through the 1970s, technology brought dramatic changes to farm life in the United States.
 There were still families operating small farms with manual labor, but fewer of them.
 From family-operated farms in the Midwest to the vast fields of California’s Central Valley, the joys, challenges, and sheer hard work of rural life are seen in Joe’s photographs.